Bannockburn De La Terre Pinot Noir 2018

 - Tasting Notes

-- 10% whole bunch fermentation, indigenous yeast, approximately three weeks on skins.
+- 10% whole bunch fermentation, indigenous yeast, approximately two weeks on skins.

-- The best lots were blended, then bottled in May, 2016.
+- The best barrels were blended, then bottled in January, 2019

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.